Sample-wise Adaptive Weighting for Transfer Consistency in Adversarial Distillation: Additional Experiments

 While transfer adversarial accuracy is high, it does not reach 100\%, implying that a small fraction of teacher predictions deviate from the ground truth.
 To investigate whether explicitly correcting such deviations yields further benefits, we incorporate the Error-Corrective Label Swapping (ELS) technique proposed in DGAD~\citep{park2024dynamic}, which swaps the true-label and max-logit probabilities for misclassified cases on both clean and adversarial examples.
 We apply ELS on top of SAAD and evaluate the resulting student on CIFAR-10 with a ResNet-18 student distilled from the \texttt{Gowal2021Improving} teacher.
 The results in Table~\ref{tab:els_results} show that applying ELS yields only marginal changes across all evaluation metrics.
 While ELS explicitly corrects teacher outputs in misclassified cases, the gains remain negligible.
 This indicates that underconfident soft labels, despite their uncertainty, do not substantially degrade supervision, and explicit correction offers limited practical benefit.
+This confirms that the teacher's uncertainty signals are inherently informative rather than noisy, validating our approach of leveraging raw soft labels directly through entropy weighting.